This post is updated from an original version published on September 7, 2021.

 It took Thomas Edison about 1,000 tries to perfect the lightbulb.
 Imagine what the world would look like if he stopped after the first try?

 For example, if your sales rep travels to a far-flung client only to fall short on their sales pitch, that doesn’t mean they’re a bad salesperson.
-Even though they may have prepared thoroughly for a client meeting, there are instances when it just doesn’t work out.
-What’s important is to learn from the experience in order to improve the next pitch.
+Even though they may have prepared thoroughly for a client meeting, there are instances where it just doesn’t work out.
+What’s important is to learn from the experience to improve the next pitch.

 A growth mindset reframes the entire situation to find the silver lining.
 Are there questions they can now anticipate for the next pitch, or communication skills they could sharpen?

-Effective problem solving rests on exploring various avenues that can lead to success.
+Effective problem solving is to explore various avenues that can lead to success.
 It requires discipline, persistence and creativity.
-Creativity and growth mindsets go hand and hand with each other.
+Creativity and growth mindsets go hand in hand.

 As employees experiment and brainstorm, there are ideas that may work and others that might not.
-In either case, creative exercises develop new neural pathways that have the potential to help solve future problems.
+In either case, creative exercises develop new neural pathways that can help solve future problems.

 The bottom line?
 A company that cultivates growth mindsets among its employees will always find ways to adapt and improve.